About Debbie Stabenow

 With six offices around the State, Senator Stabenow prides herself on being responsive to Michigan residents who are having issues with federal programs, and she fights to get the resources that local communities need, such as more police officers, new hospital emergency rooms and life-saving equipment for local fire departments.
 For those efforts she has been honored by the Police Officers Association of Michigan and the Michigan Association of Fire Fighters.

 A musician at heart, Senator Stabenow sings and plays both the piano and the guitar.
 She grew up performing with her family in church and at many community functions.
 Her home is in Lansing, where she is a lifelong Methodist and a member of Grace United Methodist Church.
-She has two grown children, Todd and Michelle; a daughter-in-law, Sara; a son-in-law, Scott; and four beautiful grandchildren.
+She has two grown children, Todd and Michelle; a daughter-in-law, Sara; a son-in-law, Scott; and five beautiful grandchildren.